EvandroMohr/sso/README.md

 # Auth SSO

-Unified CEE system for authentication and authorization.
+Unified system for authentication and authorization.

 ## Environment details